chavocado/cheese_the_first/README.md

 Number of Sandwiches as options will not change

-No monetary transactions online all in person
+No monetary transactions online for the first fundraiser.

 Admin page will be temporarily not secure in lieu of authorization Stretch goal.